hmchen47/DataScience/ML/MLNN-Hinton/16-DeepNN.md

 ### Lecture Notes

-+ Learning hyper-parameters
++ Learning hyperparameters
   + J. Snoek, H. Larochellel, and R. Adams, [Practical Bayesian Optimization of Machine Learning Algorithms](https://tinyurl.com/rgeervt), NIPS 2012
-  + setting hyper-parameters
+  + setting hyperparameters
     + one of the commonest issues using neural networks
-    + requiring a lot of skill to set hyper-parameters
+    + requiring a lot of skill to set hyperparameters
-      + not much experience $\to$ easily stuck on using completely wrong value for one of the hyper-parameters
+      + not much experience $\to$ easily stuck on using completely wrong value for one of the hyperparameters
-      + wrong hyper-parameter $\to$ nothing work
+      + wrong hyperparameter $\to$ nothing work
-    + common hyper-parameters
+    + common hyperparameters
-      +_number of layers
+      + number of layers
       + number of units per layers
       + type of unit
       + weight penalty
       + learning rate
       + momentum, etc.
   + __Naive grid search__
-    + making a list of alternative values for each hyper-parameter
+    + making a list of alternative values for each hyperparameter
     + trying all possible combinations
-    + possible several points along each axis w/ identical other parameters $\to$ similar results
+    + possibly several points along each axis w/ identical other parameters $\to$ similar results
     + Q: way to improve?
   + __Sampling random combinations__
-    + much better if some hyper-parameters w/o effect
+    + much better if some hyperparameters w/o effect
     + a big waste to exactly repeat the settings of the other hyper-parametres

 + Machine learning to the rescue
-  + observing the results instead of random combinations of values of hyper-parameters
+  + observing the results instead of random combinations of values of hyperparameters
-    + predicting regions of hyper-parameter space probably w/ better results
+    + predicting regions of hyperparameter space probably w/ better results
     + requirements
       + predicting how well a new combinations will
       + modeling the uncertainty of the prediction
-  + huge amount of computation in evaluating one setting of the hyper-parameters
+  + huge amount of computation in evaluating one setting of the hyperparameters
     + involved training a big neural network on a huge data set
-    + building a model to predict how well a setting of hyper-parameter will do
+    + building a model to predict how well a setting of hyperparameter will do
-    + much less work by given all settings experimented w/ hyper-parameters
+    + much less work than experimenting all settings of hyperparameters
     + requiring much less computation to fit the predicted model to the results of the experiments observed than running a single experiment
-    + the model predicting the result from knowing previous results w/ different settings of the hyper-parameters
+    + the model predicting the result from knowing previous results w/ different settings of the hyperparameters

 + Gaussian process models
   + assumption: similar inputs giving similar outputs
-    + a very weak but very sensible prior for the effects of hyper-parameters
+    + a very weak but very sensible prior for the effects of hyperparameters
     + not much more sophisticated prior than that
     + very good using that prior in an effective way
-    + prior work probably the best strategy to set hyper-parameters
+    + prior work probably the best strategy to set hyperparameters
   + learning the appropriate scale for measuring similarity on each input dimension
     + the number of hidden units: 200 similar to 300?
     + observing how similar the results w/ scaling